The following City initiatives support Delta’s dedication to protect trees and increase our urban forest:

 - Allowance for hedges: If the trees in your hedge have a trunk diameter of 20 cm or greater, every 5 linear metres of the hedge will be considered as one tree for the purpose of permitting fees and tree replacement requirements.
 A tree removal permit is not required for hedge trees smaller than 20 cm diameter.

 - Allowance for alder/cottonwood removal: One alder, poplar or cottonwood tree may now be removed in 24 months in addition to one other tree.
-An arborist report and tree replacement is not required for these species, regardless of the size of the tree.

 Do not prune or remove trees on City property.
 Trees on City property, including trees in parks and along streets, are pruned and maintained by certified arborists based on a City schedule.